Meesaya Murukku: Plot

 Coimbatore-based Adhi and Jeeva have been close friends since childhood.
 Adhi's father, Professor Ramachandran is very supportive of his interest in music and extra-curriculars.
 Adhi joins electrical engineering after school and falls in love with his college mate, Nila who was his childhood friend.
 Nila is from an affluent family, and her parents are against love.
 Despite Nila's reservations, she too falls in love with Adhi.

 Adhi is well known in college for his Tamil raps, and owns a YouTube page "Hiphop Tamizha".
 Weeks before their final exams, Nila's family discover her relationship with Adhi.
 Nila's father and uncle threaten Adhi's family to break off the relationship.
 After graduating, Adhi tells his father of his interest to move to Chennai and become an independent musician.
 Adhi promises his father that he will return within a year if he cannot succeed.
 Adhi also promises Nila's father that he will seek a job within one year and marry her.
 Both Nila's and Adhi's fathers accept his promises half-heartedly, and Adhi's father does not provide financial support to him.

 Adhi and Jeeva reach Chennai with instruments.
 They stay with their college seniors and try hard for opportunities, but all efforts fail.
 A year passes by, and the duo decide to return to Coimbatore.
-Before departure, theg meet Ma Ka Pa Anand of Radio Mirchi, who allows them to sing "Club Le Mabbu Le" in his show, following which they come to Coimbatore.
+Before departure, they meet Ma Ka Pa Anand of Radio Mirchi, who allows them to sing "Club Le Mabbu Le" in his show, following which they come to Coimbatore.

 As per his father's advice, Adhi enrolls for an MBA degree in Chennai.
 Suddenly, he finds that the video of "Club Le Mabbu Le" has gone heavily viral in social media, and has drawn thousands of fan followers.
 Adhi's hope is revived, and he decides to continue looking for an opportunity in the music industry and also promises his father that he will complete his post-graduation.
 At the same time, a big music company approaches Adhi for a paid concert in Chennai.

 Since Nila has not consented to any marriage proposals, Nila's father threatens her with his suicide and arranges a wedding for her.
 Adhi gets shocked knowing that Nila's parents have fixed a wedding for her.
 Adhi covertly meets Nila and requests to wait for another year, for which Nila does not agree, replying that she had already waited for a year, and all is over.
 Adhi gets heartbroken and leaves to Chennai.
-Nila is married as per her parents' wishes, while Adhi becomes a popular personality in hip-hop music and in five years Adhi and Jeeva become famous music directors in cinema.
+Nila is married as per her parents' wishes, while Adhi becomes a popular personality in hip-hop music and in five years Adhi and Jeeva become famous music composers in cinema.